 Whether traveling to a food desert on White Earth Reservation with "The Sioux Chef" Sean Sherman to learn about indigenous food systems, following congressional candidate Dean Phillips on the campaign trail in suburban Minnesota, or detailing how Charlie Parr's depression makes daily life a struggle, Rivera prides herself on creating a safe space for her subjects to share their sincere, heartfelt, and often outrageous insights on the record.

-Constantly on the hunt for quotables, Rivera thrives on uncovering the hidden aspects of people’s personalities and telling their stories in fresh, entertaining ways.
+Constantly hunting for quotables, Rivera thrives on uncovering the hidden aspects of people’s personalities and telling their stories in fresh, entertaining ways.
 The most common feedback she receives from her interviewees?
 "That’s a good question!" and "Thank you for getting it right."

 Rivera initially made a name for herself in publishing.
 Her first book, the memoir Insatiable: A Young Mother's Struggle with Anorexia, was published by Penguin Group in 2009.
 Come Again, her novel about dating in the digital age, was released in 2015 by Thought Catalog Books.
 She is also an award-winning poet.